 Givaudan’s journey through China

-China has seen unprecedented change in modern times, as its economy has blossomed to become one of the world’s most dynamic marketplaces.
+China has seen unprecedented changes in modern times, as its economy has blossomed to become one of the world’s most dynamic marketplaces.
 That history of accelerated growth reflects Givaudan’s experience in China.
 Vernon, Head of Flavours, Greater China and Korea, has been present to oversee the many milestones covered.
 Here he gives a personal take on why Givaudan has succeeded in this diverse country of almost 1.4 billion people.

 When Givaudan began doing business in China the economic landscape was very different than it is today, as Vernon explains, outlining how the Company first got a foothold in China: “Givaudan began trading in China in 1988 from a base in Guangzhou, near to Hong Kong.
 At that time it was very difficult to establish manufacturing facilities on the mainland, so we were mostly importing flavours and fragrances into China.”

 New horizons in Nantong